What is Depth Therapy?

 “Until you make the unconscious conscious, it will direct your life and you will call it fate.” - Carl Jung

-While all forms of psychotherapy treatment seek to delve into our lives, depth psychology therapy is focused on accessing the deeper unconscious mind - namely, the psychological unconscious.
-It's an inner healing journey, focusing on the parts of ourselves we have little conscious awareness of in our day to day.
-Depth psychotherapy communes with unconscious processing in order to explore, heal, and integrate our innermost self, which includes both our conscious awareness and shadow work.
+While all forms of psychotherapy seek to delve into our lives, depth therapy is focused on accessing the deepest parts of who we are - namely, the unconscious.
+It’s a journey inward, focusing on the parts of ourselves we have little access to or knowledge of in our day to day.
+Depth therapy communes with the unconscious in order to explore, heal, and befriend our innermost selves, which includes both our lightest parts and our shadows.

-Unconscious exploration is nothing new.
-In clinical psychology, it's a key component of psychoanalytic therapy from Sigmund Freud's and Carl Jung's work and was their greatest shared therapeutic insight.
-While the unconscious mind can seem mystical and perhaps unknowable, depth-oriented therapy seeks to understand the unconscious through various therapeutic modalities to access unconscious patterns in whatever way best serves the therapy client.
-Some of these modalities include: psychodynamic counseling, modern psychoanalysis, somatic therapy, and transpersonal psychology.
+Exploration of the unconscious is nothing new.
+In psychology, it’s a key component of Sigmund Freud’s and Carl Jung’s work and was their greatest shared interest.
+While the unconscious can seem mystical and perhaps unknowable, depth therapy seeks to dispel the mystery through a variety of modalities to access the unconscious in whatever way best serves the client.
+Some of these modalities include: psychodynamic therapy, psychoanalysis, psychosomatic therapy, and transpersonal therapy.

-If we understand the unconscious psychology simply as the part of ourselves that is just out of conscious awareness, we begin to open ourselves to the possibility of uncovering its therapeutic wisdom.
-Our unconscious processes are no different from our conscious processes.
+If we understand the unconscious simply as the part of ourselves that is just out of view, we begin to open ourselves to the possibility of uncovering its wisdom.
+Our unconscious selves are no different from our conscious selves.
 The only difference lies in our awareness of one over the other.
-Whether you are struggling with unresolved issues in your life you just can’t solve, dealing with trauma, or simply want to develop self-awareness, depth psychological therapy can help.
+Whether you are struggling with an issue in your life you just can’t solve, dealing with trauma, simply want to understand yourself more, depth therapy can help.

 How is Depth Therapy Different from Regular Talk Therapy?

-Traditional psychotherapy, or counseling therapy, can be an invaluable means of understanding psychological layers of the human psyche.
-Through therapeutic dialogue, the licensed therapist and the therapy client explore various aspects of the client's life experiences and relationship patterns.
-Talk therapy treatment is usually solution-focused therapy as it seeks to overcome negative thought patterns and behavioral issues by exploring their root causes and developing therapeutic coping strategies around them.
+Psychotherapy, or talk therapy, can be an invaluable means of peeling back many of the layers of the human psyche.
+Through conversation, the therapist and the client explore various aspects of the client’s life and relationships.
+Talk therapy is usually solution-focused as it seeks to overcome unhealthy thoughts and behaviors by exploring their causes and developing coping strategies around them.

-Depth psychological therapy utilizes all the advantages of clinical counseling, but it doesn't stop there.
-Using an array of holistic therapy, transpersonal psychology, and somatic healing techniques, depth psychotherapy seeks to access unconscious patterns for psychological exploration, emotional healing, and personal transformation.
+Depth therapy utilizes all of the advantages of talk therapy, but it doesn’t stop there.
+Using an array of holistic, transpersonal, and somatic therapy techniques, depth therapy seeks to access the unconscious for exploration, healing, and transformation.

 Depth Therapy and Trauma